dorsium/dorsium-api/README.md

 ## How It Works

-1. An HTTP request hits a route under `src/routes`.
-2. The route validates input with Zod and forwards the call to a service.
+1. `buildServer()` loads environment variables and registers Swagger and JWT plugins.
+2. Requests enter the router under `src/routes` where Zod parses the input.
+3. Route handlers delegate all logic to functions in `src/services`.
-3. Services use `callInternal` to contact the Dorsium Internal Service.
+4. Services communicate with the Dorsium Internal Service through `callInternal`.
-4. Responses are returned in the form `{ ok: true, data }`.
+5. Each handler responds with `{ ok: true, data }` on success.

 ## Getting Started